Digital Classicist

 The Digital Classicist is a community of those interested in the application of digital humanities to the field of classics and to ancient world studies more generally.
 The project claims the twin aims of bringing together scholars and students with an interest in computing and the ancient world, and disseminating advice and experience to the classics discipline at large.
 The Digital Classicist was founded in 2005 as a collaborative project based at King's College London and the University of Kentucky, with editors and advisors from the classics discipline at large.

 Activities of The Digital Classicist

 Membership

-Many notable Classicists and Digital Humanists are on the advisory board of the Digital Classicist, including Richard Beacham (of the King's Visualisation Lab), Alan Bowman (professor of Ancient History at University of Oxford), Gregory Crane (of the Perseus Project), Bernard Frischer (of the Virtual World Heritage Laboratory), Michael Fulford (professor of Archaeology and pro-vice-chancellor at University of Reading), Willard McCarty (winner of the Lyman Award and professor of Humanities Computing at Department of Digital Humanities), James O'Donnell (provost of Georgetown University), Silvio Panciera (of University of Rome La Sapienza), and Boris Rankov (professor of Ancient History at Royal Holloway, University of London).
+Many notable Classicists and Digital Humanists are on the advisory board of the Digital Classicist, including Richard Beacham (of the King's Visualisation Lab), Alan Bowman (professor of Ancient History at University of Oxford), Gregory Crane (of the Perseus Project), Bernard Frischer (of the Rome Reborn project), Michael Fulford (professor of Archaeology and pro-vice-chancellor at University of Reading), Willard McCarty (winner of the Lyman Award and professor of Humanities Computing at Department of Digital Humanities), James O'Donnell (provost of Georgetown University), Silvio Panciera (of University of Rome La Sapienza), and Boris Rankov (professor of Ancient History at Royal Holloway, University of London).
 A former member was the late Ross Scaife (Stoa Consortium and University of Kentucky).